sifive/wake/doc/quickref.md

 ##### jobs

 Jobs are how wake runs external programs.
-They consist of a plan and a runner.
-The plan is a tuple describing how to run the program, and the runner is a function which reads the plan and runs the program.
+They are created by executing a Plan with a Runner.
+The Plan is a tuple describing how to run the program, and the Runner is a function which reads the Plan and runs the program.

 ##### sources

-##### The environment

 ### Wakisms